hwxi/CS392-2025-Spring/assigns/05/README.md

 ## Assignment 5-3 (30 points)

-Please finish ChainedHashTable.
+Please finish ChainedHashTable (hash table using separate chaining).
 Note that the give HashTable interface is not generic.
 You should first turn it into a generic one: HashTable<K,V>

 ## Assignment 5-4 (30 points)

-Please finish ChainedHashTable.
-Note that the give HashTable interface is not generic.
-You should first turn it into a generic one: HashTable<K,V>
+Please finish OpenHashTable (hash table with open addressing).